diegonvs/legacy-diegonvs.github.io/_posts/2017-01-04-first-post.md

 ---
 layout: post
 title: First post!
-image: /img/hello_world.jpeg
-tags: [random, exciting-stuff]
+tags: [random, misc, primeiro]
 ---

-Consegui fazer essa cacilda pegar!
+Well, this is my first post on my personal blog and here i expect make posts about my life,carreer and some miscs.
+Enjoy! :blue_heart: